Cosmic (super)strings with a time-varying tension: Outlook

-Moreover, our results open the door to a computation of the gravitational wave spectra originating from time-dependent string networks, which we will report on in the future \cite{us:2024?}.
 As already remarked in the introduction, the GW spectrum can only be reliably computed when the evolution of the network is well understood, so our results provide a first step in this direction.
-If a network of cosmic strings underwent a period in the early Universe on which the tension decreased, as suggested in scenarios featuring volume-modulus kination~\cite{Conlon:2022pnx,Conlon:2024ene,Conlon:2024hgw,Conlon:2024uob} or other displacements of the volume modulus after inflation, as in~\cite{Burgess:2022nbx,Cicoli:2024bwq}, we expect a modification in the GW spectrum at high frequencies, see~\cite{Aggarwal:2020olq} for a discussion of possible sources and detectors~\footnote{Another GW spectrum arising from long fundamental strings, this time in thermal equilibrium (which is possible if the strings feature additional decay channels which prevent the scaling regime) has been studied in~\cite{Frey:2024jqy}.}.
-Modifications in the tilt of the spectrum due to a varying equation of state of the background have been studied before~\cite{Cui:2017ufi,Cui:2018rwi,Gouttenoire:2021jhk,Servant:2023tua} and it would be interesting to compare these predictions with those arising from a period of varying tension.
+If a network of cosmic strings underwent a period in the early Universe on which the tension decreased, as suggested in scenarios featuring volume-modulus kination~\cite{Conlon:2022pnx,Conlon:2024ene,Conlon:2024hgw,Conlon:2024uob} or other displacements of the volume modulus after inflation, as in~\cite{Burgess:2022nbx,Cicoli:2024bwq}, we expect a modification in the GW spectrum at high frequencies, see~\cite{Aggarwal:2020olq} for a discussion of possible sources and detectors.\footnote{Another GW spectrum arising from long fundamental strings, this time in thermal equilibrium (which is possible if the strings feature additional decay channels which prevent the scaling regime) has been studied in~\cite{Frey:2024jqy}.} Modifications in the tilt of the spectrum due to a varying equation of state of the background have been studied before~\cite{Cui:2017ufi,Cui:2018rwi,Gouttenoire:2021jhk,Servant:2023tua,Blasi:2020wpy} and it would be interesting to compare these predictions with those arising from a period of varying tension.